elixir-europe/rdmkit/pages/contribute/editorial_board_guide.md

 1. If the markdown file is named *example.md* the page will be rendered at https://rdmkit.elixir-europe.org/example.
 This link can be provided to the contributor through the issue.

+{: .note }
-{% include callout.html type="note" content="Always make a new branch when making changes to the website, this to prevent little mistakes and to enforce approval from other editors." %}
+> Always make a new branch when making changes to the website, this to prevent little mistakes and to enforce approval from other editors.

 ### Advanced: working on your own feature branch and pushing local changes